jtchristie/quantum-course-docs/docs/quantum-algorithms/bernstein-vazirani-algorithm.md

 between 0 and 1 flips the value of the resulting $f(x)$.
 We can implement this by adding a CNOT gate for every non-zero bit, $s_i$, which will have the $i$
--th bit as a control and the output bit as a target.
+-th bit in the input register as a control and the output bit as a target.

 As an example, if $s=011$, then an implementation of $f$ would like